diffblue/cbmc/doc/architectural/compilation-and-development.md

 \subsubsection compilation-and-development-subsubsection-running-regression-tests-with-ctest Running regression tests with CTest

-If you have compiled using CMake then you can run the regression tests (and the unit tests) using CTest.
+If you have compiled using CMake then you can run the regression tests using CTest.
+(Note: this will also run the unit tests.)

 Here are two example commands, to be run from the `build/` directory: